How to Clear Cloudy Pool Water: Expert Troubleshooting Guide

 First, Let's Diagnose the Problem

-Cloudy pool water isn't just one problem—it's a symptom that can have several different causes.
+Despite what you've heard, shocking your pool with chlorine won't magically clear cloudy water—and could actually make the problem worse.
 Before jumping into solutions, we need to identify what's causing your cloudiness because the fix depends entirely on the root cause.

 The three main culprits behind cloudy water are: